iloveyii/webserver_in_c/README.md

 www                      this is docroot

-.lab3-config             this is the configuration file
+.lab3-config             this is the configuration file, settings for docroot and port number

 lab2.c                   this is the main.c file
 ```